Chris Evans (actor): 2011–2017: Captain America and directorial debut

 In 2014, Evans starred in Captain America: The Winter Soldier, the sequel to Captain America: The First Avenger.
-In the film, Captain America joins forces with Black Widow and Falcon to uncover a conspiracy within the spy agency S.H.I.E.L.D. while facing an assassin known as the Winter Soldier.
-Principal photography began in August 2013; Evans prepared by undertaking three months of strength training and learning all the fight sequences.
+Evans prepared by undertaking three months of strength training and learning all the fight sequences.
 Similarly to the first film, it was well received and a commercial success, grossing $714 million worldwide.
 Peter Howell of Toronto Star thought Evans was "impressive" for bringing the comic book character to life, despite the plot being "a little too complicated".
 Evans has said The Winter Soldier was his favorite Marvel film because he started to understand his character and enjoyed working with directors Anthony and Joe Russo.

 In March 2014, Evans said he may consider doing less acting so that he can focus on directing.
 In the same year, he made his directorial debut in the romantic comedy Before We Go, in which he also starred, opposite Alice Eve.
 The film tells the story of two strangers who meet at Grand Central Terminal, and form an unlikely bond overnight.
 It premiered at the 2014 Toronto International Film Festival; The New York Times critic, Ben Keninsberg, opined that it was a moderate effort and the actors' chemistry made it watchable.
 In the same year, he starred in another romantic comedy, opposite Michelle Monaghan in Playing It Cool.
-The following year, he played Captain America again in Avengers: Age of Ultron, the sequel to 2012's The Avengers.
-In 2016, he reprised the role in Captain America: Civil War, the sequel to Captain America: The Winter Soldier.
+The following year, he reprised his role as Captain America in Avengers: Age of Ultron (2015) and in Captain America: Civil War.
 Both of these films were box office hits, grossing $1.4 billion and $1.1 billion worldwide, respectively.
 The Hollywood Reporter later learned that his salary for Civil War was $15 million.

-Evans starred in the family drama Gifted in 2017, about an intellectually gifted seven-year-old who becomes the subject of a custody battle between her uncle (Evans) and grandmother (Lindsay Duncan).
-Although set in Florida, filming took place in Georgia to take advantage of the state's financial incentive of $3 million.
+In 2017, Evans starred in the family drama Gifted, about an intellectually gifted seven-year-old who becomes the subject of a custody battle between her uncle (Evans) and grandmother (Lindsay Duncan).
 The film received a favorable response; Empire magazine opined that Evans played his part with "conviction" despite a predictable plot.
 In the same year, he was invited to join the Academy of Motion Picture Arts and Sciences.